Should You Be Concerned?

 According to the EPA, contaminants of emerging concern (CECs), including pharmaceuticals and personal care products (PPCPs), are increasingly being detected at low levels in surface water.
 These chemicals are being found to impact the endocrine system leading to a variety of health effects caused by fluctuations in hormonal health.

 How Do You Find Out Which Contaminants are in Your Water?

 Knowing these contaminants can find their way into municipal water supplies, how can you protect yourself?
 Thankfully, there are several steps that you can take that are relatively easy.

-Getting your water tested is the best way to get an accurate picture of what’s actually in your tap water.
+Testing your water is the best way to get an accurate picture of what’s actually in your tap water.

-When looking for a test, be sure to avoid TDS meters.
+IMPORTANT: Be sure to avoid TDS meters when looking for a water test.
 Instead, look for an option that tests for a broad range of actual contaminants, not just total dissolved solids (TDS).

-The reason you want to avoid a TDS meter is because TDS is a poor measure of water quality.
-TDS in drinking water is usually attributed to the amount of beneficial minerals (such as calcium, potassium and magnesium) present in your water supply.
-These beneficial minerals are known to support good health and improve taste.
-Find a water testing kit that actually measures the levels of unwanted contaminants that are a true concern.
+The reason you want to avoid using a TDS meter is because TDS is a poor measure of water quality.
+TDS in drinking water is typically attributed to the amount of beneficial minerals present in your water supply.
+These beneficial minerals (such as calcium, potassium and magnesium) are known to support good health and improve taste.
+Find a water testing kit that measures the levels of unhealthy contaminants in your water that are of true concern.

-A number of quality diy at-home water test kits are available.
-Alternatively, you can contact your local water authority directly for a reference to an independent lab where you can send your water sample for testing.
+A number of quality DIY at-home water test kits are readily available.
+Alternatively, you can also contact your local water authority directly.
+They can refer you to a lab where you can send your water sample in for testing.